openid/fapi/fapi-2_0-security-profile.md

 These mitigations may have potential complexity, performance or scalability trade-offs.
 Attacker type A5 represents a powerful attacker and mitigations may not be necessary for many ecosystems.

-## JWKS URIs

-This profile supports the use of `private_key_jwt` and in addition allows the use of OpenID Connect.
-When these are used clients and authorization servers need to verify payloads with keys from another party.
-For authorization servers this profile strongly recommends  the use of JWKS URI endpoints to distribute public keys.
-For client's key management this profile recommends either the use of JWKS URI endpoints or the use of the `jwks` parameter in combination with [@RFC7591] and [@RFC7592].

-The definition of the authorization server `jwks_uri` can be found in [@!RFC8414], while the definition of the client `jwks_uri` can be found in [@RFC7591].

-In addition, any server providing a `jwks_uri` endpoint

-1. shall only serve the `jwks_uri` endpoint over TLS;
-1. should not use the JOSE headers for `x5u` and `jku`; and
-1. should not serve a JWK set with multiple keys with the same `kid`.

-## Duplicate key identifiers

-JWK sets should not contain multiple keys with the same `kid`.
-However, to increase interoperability when there are multiple keys with the same `kid`,  the verifier shall consider other JWK attributes, such as `kty`, `use`, `alg`, etc., when selecting the verification key for the particular JWS message.
-For example, the following algorithm could be used in selecting which key to use to verify a message signature:

-1. find keys with a `kid` that matches the `kid` in the JOSE header;
-2. if a single key is found, use that key;
-3. if multiple keys are found, then the verifier should iterate through the keys until a key is found that has a matching `alg`, `use`, `kty`, or `crv` that corresponds to the message being verified.

 ## Injection of stolen access tokens